The Ginger House Museum

 What We Need & What You Get

 We think that tourists and residents of Independence, MO, will enjoy seeing this site while visiting other local historic landmarks such as the Truman Presidential Library, Truman Home, Vaile Mansion, and the historic Independence Square.
 This site is located not far from all of these important places.

 Since this is an historic property with Landmark status any major or cosmetic change must be approved by the Heritage Commission.
-This includes zoning changes through the city, getting approval for changes, hiring a surveyor and landscape architect, paying for plans, and getting approval from the neighbors for the planned improvements.
+This includes getting approval for changes, hiring a surveyor and landscape architect, paying for plans, and getting approval from the neighbors for the planned improvements.
 All of this costs money, and this is the first step in making this all happen so the public can enjoy visiting this historic home and museum.

-1. Repair or replace the front porch floor, replace the front door, install central air.
+1. Repair or replace the front porch floor, replace the front door.

 2. Install a great period-looking iron or metal fence around the property for security.

 3, Remove the two trees that are causing damage to the foundation.
 Improve the landscaping and install lighting and brick sidewalks.